netosober/netosober.github.io/about.md

 I like to travel the world, learn new languages (human and computer), and cook (my favorite hobby).

-I created this blog to share my experiences and knowledge; if you want to contact me, I'm available in Twitter, LinkedIn and this site's Contact page.
+I created this blog to share my experiences and knowledge; if you want to contact me, I'm available in Twitter, LinkedIn, GitHub and this site's Contact page.

 Cheers!!!